 Many companies are proceeding at their own pace when it comes to digitalising their operations and cutting down on the physical paperwork.
 But is the pace of change fast enough, and what might be preventing exporters from digitalising their international trade documents?

-With GDPR regulations in force from May 2018, for many exporters, the obstacles may now prove to be administrative rather than technical.
+Since GDPR regulations came into force in May 2018, for many exporters, the obstacles were more administrative rather than technical.

 Security and Trust

 Clearly, just as digital business has expanded, so cybercrime has itself grown to meet it.
 This means that, when it comes to international trade, there may be legitimate security concerns when it comes to documentation and transactions.

 But today’s cloud-based communications systems are designed to be secure, while all digital trade platforms should comply with know your customer (KYC) regulations.
 People must know the identities of every party with whom they are dealing, while being legally bound by the rules governing their involvement.

 Providing diligent communication controls are put in place, so that messages must have responses before being acted on for example; and that every piece of communication has a clear audit trail, then digitalisation should enhance and improve communications without exposing exporters to risk

 Similarly, companies hesitant to convert to digital transactions may have concerns about how legally binding they are, in place of traditional paper contracts.
 And again, digital transactions should always have a solid legal basis, ensuring that contracts are both multi-lateral and cover all relevant jurisdictions.

 The correct legal framework ensures that companies can rely on digital communications just as they have traditionally done so with paperwork – ensuring that electronic communications bearing the correct authority are treated as valid and legally binding.